yoyoberenguer/BloomEffect/README.md

 image time 2 and rescale it to its original size after processing.
-However this technique has a limit, as downscaling / upscaling the image will alter the image quality and provide a lower resolution to a texure/image, e.g Jagged lines or pixalated aspect when the downsacle factor is too high)
+However this technique has a limit, as downscaling / upscaling the image will alter the image quality and provide a lower resolution to a texure/image, e.g Jagged lines or pixalated aspect when the downsacle factor is too high).
+To minimize the image quality degradation, use pygame smoothscale (bilineare filtering) instead of the method scale

 ## Building cython code